dotnet/docs-maui/docs/tutorials/notes-mvvm/includes/viewmodel-notes.md

 ## Run the app

 You can now run the app, and everything is working.
+However, there are two problems with how the app behaves:

-There is one flaw.
-If you select a note, which opens the editor, press **Save**, and then try to select the note again, it doesn't work.
-This problem is solved in the next step.
+- If you select a note, which opens the editor, press **Save**, and then try to select the same note, it doesn't work.
+- Whenever a note is changed or added, the list of notes isn't reordered to show the latest notes at the top.

+These two problems are fixed in the next tutorial step.